Rover-Yu/skbtrace-userland/docs/using/building.rst

 .. rubric:: Notes

-.. [#] skbtrace, this utility records traced binary data from kernel into some files
+.. [#] skbtrace, this utility is used to record traced binary data from kernel into some files
-.. [#] skbparse, this utility parsed binary traced data into human readable text form.
+.. [#] skbparse, this utility is used to parse binary traced data into human readable text form.